danielgraviet/MLProject/README.md

 scikit-learn: For ML models.
 This imports models like LinearRegression that predicts numbers using a straight line.

 matplotlib: For plotting.
-This makes the graphs and plots for visual references. # MLProject
+This makes the graphs and plots for visual references.